Clutter family murders: Perpetrators

-Smith and Hickock were arrested in Las Vegas, Nevada, on December 30, some six weeks after the murders, after a dogged investigation by members of the Kansas Bureau of Investigation.
-After being extradited back to Kansas, their trial was held at the Finney County Courthouse in Garden City.
+Smith and Hickock were arrested in Las Vegas, Nevada, on December 30, six weeks after the murders, after a dogged investigation by members of the Kansas Bureau of Investigation.
+After they had been extradited back to Kansas, their trial was held at the Finney County Courthouse in Garden City.
 Both Smith and Hickock were found guilty of four counts of first-degree murder, and they were sentenced to death.

 On April 14, 1965, they both were hanged at the Kansas State Prison near Lansing, just north of Kansas City.
 Hickock was executed first and was pronounced dead at 12:41 am; Smith followed shortly afterward and was pronounced dead at 1:19 am.